 B) Code of Conduct

 Courses at The English Language Centre are primarily aimed at adults aged 18 and above but we do welcome students aged 16 and 17.
 Our students come from a wide range of ages, cultures, religions and backgrounds.
 ELC exists to give all our students the best teaching and learning facilities we can.
 We are committed to providing students with excellent courses in a warm, friendly and professional environment, as well as caring for every aspect of their stay.
 We understand the importance of our staff in creating such a professional environment and we are committed to their care, training and support.
-ELC also recognises that it has a responsibility to provide a safe and healthy learning environment for all students and staff built on mutual trust but especially for students under the age of 18 and vulnerable adults.
+ELC also recognises that it has a responsibility to provide a safe and healthy learning environment for all students and staff built on mutual trust.
 The need for and benefits of this Code of Conduct are explained during both the staff and student induction process.

 Purpose, Scope and Principles